MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`username`** - **User Name**<br>
 Type: string.
 Optional.
 Use when packageFeedSelector = customFeed.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-User name for authenticating against the specified feed.
-If providing a PAT token as password, username is optional.
+Specify the user name to authenticate with the feed specified in the **Package Source** argument.
+If using a personal access token (PAT) in the password argument, this input is not required.
 <!-- :::editable-content-end::: -->

 :::moniker-end